yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-ranking/index.md

 Our goal is to calculate the rank over the window `w`.
 In SQL, this is written as `dense_rank() over w`.

-`dense_rank()` is a _window function_ that counts the rank over the specified _window_.
+`dense_rank()` is a _window function_ that counts the rank over the specified window.
 The logic of `dense_rank()` is the same as when we counted manually — start with one and increase the rank every time the next window value differs from the previous one.

 Let's add the window definition and the window function to the original query: